salilab/imp/modules/pepdock/README.md

-Initial peptide docking.
+\brief Initial peptide docking.

 Given a protein of solved structure and a peptide sequence, use molecular dynamics and physical and statistical force-field restraints to dock the peptide to the protein.
 Method is still under heavy development.

 # Info